Ulmus 'Sapporo Autumn Gold'

 Ulmus 'Sapporo Autumn Gold' is one of the most commercially successful hybrid elm cultivars ever marketed, widely planted across North America and western Europe, although it has now been largely supplanted by more recent introductions.
 Arising from a chance crossing of the Japanese elm (female parent) and Siberian elm, seed was sent in 1958 by Prof. Nobuku Takahashi and his colleagues at the Sapporo Botanical Garden of Hokkaido University, Sapporo, to Eugene Smalley at the University of Wisconsin–Madison.
 The patent issued in 1975 has expired, and there are now no propagation restrictions.
+However, the tree has proven weak-wooded on maturity, and its popularity has waned in Europe as a consequence of susceptibility to wind damage.

 Description

 The tree usually forks at 1.5–2 m from the ground to produce a broad, rounded, densely foliated crown, though immature plants produce vigorous side shoots requiring assiduous pruning to maintain shape.
 The bark is pale grey, and longitudinally fissured to form a random lattice pattern.
 The leaves are narrowly elliptical, < 9 cm long by < 4.5 cm wide, with 8 mm petioles.
 As the name implies, the leaves turn pale yellow in autumn.
 The perfect, apetalous wind-pollinated flowers appear in early March, followed by the seeds in April; flowering usually begins when the tree is aged six years.